. .

 Furthermore, of course, there were original screenplays written for women’s noirs, such as for The Unfaithful.

 The standard view of film noir lavishes attention on the femme fatale and ignores the woman in distress.
+(Updated in July 2024.)
 There is no book about the woman in distress in film noir.
-There is no chapter about the woman in distress in books that have chapters on not only the femme fatale but also on the private detective, even though there are precious few film noirs with a private eye.
-The term woman in distress or woman in jeopardy isn’t even mentioned in books much less articles.
-However, by my count, more film noirs feature a women in distress than a femme fatale.
+There is no chapter about the woman in distress in books that have chapters on not only about the femme fatale but also about the private detective, even though there are precious few film noirs with a private eye.
+(See the page The Missing PI in Film Noir and as well as related pages about the private detective in film noir on this website.)

 It is critical to assess the full range of film noirs that were released between 1940 and 1959 if we want to understand the full range of political and social issues that film noir addresses.
 For example, take women’s sexuality.

 With the femme fatale, we talk about the threat to the man right then and there in the story.
-And we relate that to men returning from WW II who were confronted with women who had become more economically independent through their jobs during the war and more sexually – what? independent, aggressive…
+And we relate that to men returning from WWII who were confronted with women who had become more economically independent through their jobs during the war and more sexually – what? independent, aggressive…

 But women’s noirs raise issues about women’s sexuality that are at least as interesting as those related to femme fatales and their male victims in hardboiled noirs.